 Implementing fallback routing for ISM phase transitions

 Fallback routing relies on explicit, immutable node attributes declared in opensearch.yml.
-Each data node must publish both a primary tier identifier and a fallback tier identifier.
-The cluster routing allocator uses these attributes to evaluate placement constraints during ISM state transitions.
+Each data node publishes both a primary tier identifier and a fallback tier identifier; OpenSearch’s cluster routing allocator uses these attributes to evaluate placement constraints during a phase transition.

 node.attr.data_tier: warm